joeaudette/cloudscribe.Samples/WebpackSample/README.md

 ## React/Redux/Typescript sample

 There is also a react/redux/typescript app also hosted in a simplecontent page, already in the menu when you run the app.
+The react app was borrowed directly from the Microsoft SPA Template for react/redux, with just a few minor style tweaks.

 ![react-app-ws](https://user-images.githubusercontent.com/101627/31852522-16f530be-b647-11e7-88bd-0a4f8f646048.jpg)